-Fiona McDonnell is a talented Belfast-based illustrator with a distinct and colourful style of work and often accompanied by interesting commentary and thought on social issues, music and film.
-We caught up with her to find out more about her collaborations, her most beloved projects as well as how to overcome the often-frustrating creative block!
+Fiona McDonnell is a Belfast-based freelance illustrator with a distinct and colourful style of work, often accompanied by commentary and self-reflection on social issues, music, film or whatever else she may be interested in at the time.
+We caught up with her to find out more about her collaborations, her most beloved projects as well as how to overcome the often-frustrating creative block

 What made you decide to become an illustrator?